Kimchi Miso Ramen

 I've been trying to think of a way that I should describe the flavor of this dish to you all.
 I'm just going to tell you a story that describes how good his miso is instead.
 I was interviewed for Country Roads Magazine and one of the questions was: "What was the most memorable thing you ate this year?"
 My answer was Sidney's Miso Ramen.

-So here's my recipe for Kimchi miso ramen.
+So here's my recipe for Probiotic Kimchi Miso Ramen.
 I promise it is delicious, even if it isn't exactly like Sidney's.
 I tried to wing it and add my own flare to it, while channeling inspiration from the greatest miso ramen I've ever had.
 By the way, I like to use whatever rice noodles I have on hand.
 I think what's pictured here is actually Pho noodles.
 They're exactly the same as rice ramen, just a different shape.
 My favorite to use is the rice ramen noodles for our local Asian Market.
 Enjoy!

 Vegan Probiotic Miso Ramen